 Can I upload an expired driver’s license or U.S. Passport as my lawful presence document?

 No. You may use a current, valid Georgia driver’s license issued after 2008 and/or a valid U.S. Passport.

 How do I prove that I am a Georgia resident?

 In order to prove Georgia residency, you will need to provide documentation.
 These documents generally include a current, valid Georgia driver’s license and a copy of the most recent year’s Georgia tax forms.
-If you are a dependent student, copies of your parents’ current, valid Georgia driver’s licenses and a copy of their most recent year’s Georgia tax forms will be required, as well.
+If you are a dependent student (under the age of 24), copies of your parents’ current, valid Georgia driver’s licenses and a copy of their most recent year’s Georgia tax forms will be required, as well.